tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/Getting started/Log-in.md

 ![PrintScreen](/assets/Login3_en.png)

-Here, you can use all the available options to manage your account.
+3. As soon as you log in, you can use all the available options to manage your account.

 ![PrintScreen](/assets/Login2_en.png)